skibu/modulencer/docs/display_hardware.md

  * High-res - 800 x 480 pixels.
 If going to create a nice interface then need lots of resolution.
  * 16-bit 64k colors - Ideally would have 24-bit color like a regular computer but that takes twice as much memory as 16-bit color.
 And 16-bit color should still be great.
+ * IPS Display - they look much better and brighter at an angled view.
  * 16-bit parallel display driver - Smaller displays typically use SPI display because of simplicity.
    But SPI is just one pixel at a time.
 That would be too slow for a high-res 800 x 480 display.
  * ESP32-S3 microprocessor - A high-res 800x480 display with 16 bit-color needs quite a bit of horse power and